Leadership

 Kaiea Medeiros

-Maui: Mauna Kahalawai President
+Maui: Mauna Kahalawai Chapter President

 Kaiea is a regenerative practitioner and farmer born and raised in Pukalani, Maui, Hawaiʻi.
 Currently he is the co-owner and executive manager of Kalonize, LLC which is a regenerative organization that strives to create and manage systems in education, economics, leadership and personal/professional development.
 Furthermore, he is the Regenerative Operations and Training Coordinator for Hawaii Taro Farm located in Waikapū, Maui, Hawaii.
 He trains, develops, and educates farmers on various topics such as regenerative practices, regenerative farming, organizational values, missions, and visions.